santhosh790/dataengineering/Learning/dockerlearning.md

     docker network create pg-network

 After creating the network, we need to specify this network name as and when we start or run the docker containers.

+Building ingestion docker:

+        docker build -t ingest_taxt:v001 .

+When mentioning the localhost url, it is known that docker container will not have access to the other container.
+We used docker network to solve this issue.

+As pg-network is used in postgres server container's network:

+    docker run -it --network=pg-network ingest_taxt:v001 root test pg-db 7001 ny_taxi yellow_taxi "https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2022-01.parquet"